MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetListOfAudioClips

-Obtain a list of robot defined audio clips that are on Misty.
+Obtains a list of the default audio clips stored on Misty.

 Parameters